 The Espina Pendant light features a collapsable shade that’s good for the environment

 Sustainable design comes in many shapes and sizes.
-Here, architect and furniture designer Guillermo Cameron Mac Lean looks to the concertina shape of musical instruments to create an collapsible pendant light for Spanish brand Estepa.
+Here, architect and furniture designer Guillermo Cameron Mac Lean looks to the concertina shape of musical instruments to create the Espina Pendant lamp, a collapsible pendant light for Spanish brand Estepa.

 Designed to take up as little space as possible, not only does the Espina Pendant reduce the amount of resources needed to ship the product but it also uses the least amount of material too.

 That’s because the Espina Pendant light employs a collapsible design, which allows it to be flat-packed and easily transformed by the user into its finished form.